ihouwat/pygame-learning/003_car-game/README.md

 We can even **create Rects based on an image's dimensions**.

+The spritecollideany() function takes two parameters, the first must be a regular Sprite, like P1 or E1.
+The second must be a Sprite group, such as Enemies or all_sprites.
+This function compares the sprite passed in the first parameter, to see if it’s touching any of the sprites in the group passed in parameter two.

+Given a sprite and a group of sprites, this will return return any single sprite that collides with with the given sprite.
+If there are no collisions, then this returns None.

 ## Additional Reading
 * [How to structure game projects (very cool)](https://joshanthony.info/2021/12/06/how-i-structure-my-game-projects/)